Edward Wilson (explorer): Terra Nova Expedition

 Frozen and exhausted, they reached their goal only to be stopped by a blizzard, during which their tent was ripped away and carried off by the wind, leaving the men trapped in their sleeping bags for a day and a half under a thickening drift of snow.
+Bowers sang to pass the time, and the other two joined in when they could hear him over the wind, occasionally kicking each other through their bags to indicate they were alive.
 When the winds subsided, by great fortune they found their tent lodged about half a mile away in rocks.
 Having successfully collected three eggs, and desperately exhausted, they returned to Cape Evans on 1 August 1911, five weeks after setting off.
 Cherry-Garrard later described this expedition in his memoir, The Worst Journey in the World.

 On 1 November, 14 men set off from Cape Evans on the long trip to the South Pole.
 Seventy-nine days later, Wilson was one of the five-man Polar party that reached the Pole on 18 January 1912, only to find the pole had been claimed by Norwegian Roald Amundsen and his team just five weeks earlier.

 Their return journey soon became a desperate affair due to the combination of exhaustion, lack of nutrients in their diet and exceptionally adverse weather.
 On 17 February, near the base of the Beardmore Glacier, petty officer Edgar Evans died, suspected to be from a brain injury sustained after a fall into a crevasse two weeks earlier.
 Then, in a vain attempt to save his companions, Captain Lawrence Oates deliberately walked out of their tent to his death on 16 March after his frostbitten feet developed gangrene.
 Wilson, Scott and Bowers continued on for three more days, progressing an extra 20 mi, but were stopped by a blizzard on 20 March, 11 mi short of the 'One Ton' food depot that could have saved them.